Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

 **Tokenization**

 The first step in processing text is deciding what terms and phrases are meaningful.
 Tokenization separates sentences and terms from each other.
 The Natural Language Toolkit (NLTK) [@bird-09] provides simple reference implementations of standard natural language processing algorithms such as tokenization---for example, sentences are separated from each other using punctuation such as period, question mark, or exclamation mark.
 However, this does not cover all cases such as quotes, abbreviations, or informal communication on social media.
-While separating sentences in a single language is hard enough, some documents "code-switch," combining multiple languages in a single document.
+While separating sentences in a single language is hard enough, some documents "code-switch" [@molina-16], combining multiple languages in a single document.
 These complexities are best addressed through data-driven machine learning frameworks [@kiss-06].

 **Stop words**